user@portfolio

 Q: How many agents can I run in parallel?

-OpenClaw supports up to 10 concurrent sub-agents, but practical limits depend on your server memory and API rate limits.
+OpenClaw’s cron system defaults to maxConcurrentRuns: 1, which you can increase in your config.
+For interactive orchestration, practical limits depend on your server memory and API rate limits.
 For most setups, 3-5 concurrent agents is the sweet spot.
 Beyond that, you’re more likely to hit rate limits than gain speed.

 Q: Can sub-agents spawn their own sub-agents?